When Is The Best Time To Visit Romania

 Maidens’ Fair

 This traditional festival takes place during the third weekend in July in Transylvania’s Alba County.
 It’s an old tradition of match-making, and villages are seen walking up to the Gaina Mountain Plateau all in traditional dress.
-You’ll experience dancing, food, and music and might find The One!
+You’ll experience dancing, Romanian food, and music and might find The One!

 Sighisoara Festival of Medieval Arts and Crafts